-During this period of the month, our operations center notified an incident report related to the TLS version in some of its systems.
-All the services operated normally during the month of July.
+During this period of the month, our operations center notified an incident report related to some of its systems.

+All the services operated normally during the month of August.

 Definitions

 High Vulnerabilities are defined as being in one or more of the following categories: Backdoors, full Read/Write access to files, remote Command Execution, Potential Trojan Horses, or critical Information Disclosure (e.g. passwords).